October 2

 Susan Grissom

-Chief Industry Analyst AFPMSustainability
+Chief Industry Analyst AFPM

 The Energy Transition to a lower carbon future will play a significant role in the Refining Industry.
 How our industry – in the US and around the world - will adapt to changing market conditions going forward is evolving.
 However, the US will be well positioned to take advantage of opportunities.
 This session will highlight challenges and concerns that will impact our Refining outlook.